peete-q/lua-stub/README.md

 	// manage life scope in c++ by yourself point pt;
-	luastub::stack_object b = classpoint.newobject(&pt); // pass pointer as lightuserdata only
+	luastub::stack_object b = classpoint.newobject(&pt); // pass the pointer as a lightuserdata

 	g.set("a", a);
 	g.set("b", b);
-	// use 'a' or 'b' as same as 'pt' in lua
+	// use 'a' or 'b' like 'pt' in lua

 run test.cpp for more